veronicatesei/hcl-universal-orchestrator-chart/README.md

 			uno.hclaipilot.rag.certificates.useCustomizedCert: true
 			uno.hclaipilot.rag.certificates.caPairSecretName: <the secret name of the CA you want to use to sign the certificate created by default>
 			uno.hclaipilot.rag.certificates.certSecretName: <the name of the custom certificate you want to use>

+			uno.agenticAIBuilder.certificates.useCustomizedCert: true
+            uno.agenticAIBuilder.certificates.caPairSecretName: <the secret name of the CA you want to use to sign the certificate created by default>
+            uno.agenticAIBuilder.certificates.certSecretName: <the name of the custom certificate you want to use>

 ## Metrics monitoring